Practicum (3 credits)

 The practicum or field experience is an important part of the Master of Public Health program.
 Practical experience provides an opportunity for students to synthesize, integrate, and apply practical skills and knowledge learned through courses to gain professional experience in a public health work environment.
 The practicum is an effort undertaken by students in the MPH program in cooperation with community organizations, government agencies, and other workplaces.
 It requires students to spend a minimum of 200 hours working in public health environment.
 The nature and location of the practicum is flexible.

-Students have completed their practicum in many different settings.
-The list below provides a snapshot of several sites.
+Students have completed their practicum in many different settings, including:

 As a culminating experience, students are required to complete a Capstone Project associated with the required 3 credit Community-based Practicum in Urban Health.
 An extension of the required practicum, the Capstone project provides students with the opportunity to develop or take on projects of mutual interest to a public health agency or student in a range of diverse public health practice settings reflective of their particular urban health focus.
 The Capstone Project provides students with the opportunity to integrate their theory and practice experiences in a major research, program planning, policy development, management, service delivery, or evaluation project.
 Community-based participatory projects are actively encouraged and, to the extent possible, Capstone Projects have as a goal the active contribution to the health of the local community.
 Capstone Projects are student led and designed in consultation with community partners.
 Faculty members provide guidance and mentoring.
 Students participate in a Capstone Seminar intended to support the integration of their practice and analytic experiences.